Resources

 -

-The Caregiver Wisdom monthly support group also serves as the partner caregiver support group for #MEAction.
-While we focus on partner caregivers of loved ones with ME/CFS, Long COVID, and other debilitating chronic illnesses, all types of caregivers are welcome.
+The Caregiver Wisdom monthly support group also serves as one of the caregiver support groups for #MEAction.
+While we focus on caregivers of loved ones with ME/CFS, Long COVID, and other debilitating chronic illnesses, all types of caregivers are welcome.
 We meet the 1st Sunday of each month, at 12 p.m.
 PT / 3 p.m.
 ET. and usually meet for one hour.
-We start with a brief presentation on a helpful caregiving topic and then have small Zoom breakout rooms to connect with fellow caregivers on a more personal level.

 To be added to the email list, sign up for the Caregiver Wisdom weekly email newsletter.